Table of Contents

 Spiritual reasons are mainly two-fold.
-One meaning is that the subtle-body of the dead family member needs help in the afterlife and is trying to contact its descendant on the Earth region (Bhūlok) of existence.
+One meaning is that after death, the subtle-body of the dead family member needs help and is trying to contact its descendant on the Earth region (Bhūlok) of existence.
 The other reason is trying to seek revenge, to get even with some relative.

 Through spiritual research, we have found (with regard to the spiritual reasons) that approximately 65% of the time, it is the ancestor’s need for help in the afterlife and 30% of the time, it is to seek revenge or to trouble the descendant on the Earth plane of existence.
 In approximately 5% of cases the meaning of such dreams of dead relatives can be attributed to the dead relatives wanting to help their descendants by giving them messages through their dreams.
 Refer to the article: It is said that sometimes our ancestors help us, is it correct?

 A dream can be considered spiritual in nature if the same dream recurs at least 3 times.
 Dead family members will generally try to contact the family member (or appear in their dreams) who they feel is most likely do something for them.
 The reasons subtle-bodies, in the afterlife, find it easier to communicate through dreams as opposed to the waking state is because during the waking state the person who they are trying to contact, is more engrossed in the five senses and does not have concentration of the mind.
 During the dream or sleep state, the mind is more receptive to messages from the subtle.